Optimizing Your Design Files

 Black inks on DTG

-Although the true black is usually #000000, achieving this on our DTG printers is a bit different.
+Although true black is usually #000000, achieving this on our DTG printers is a bit different.
 The way to get a nice dark black, especially on lighter garments, is with the CMYK values 55,55,55,100, respectively.
+Even though your document should be set to RGB, you can still punch in individual CMYK values into the color picker.

 White Transparencies on DTG